FAQ's - Frequently Asked Questions:

 Using a garden hose:

-You can always set the cells and filters outside and wash them off with a garden hose.
+You can always set the cells and filters outside and wash them off using a garden hose with a spray nozzle attached.
 Use good pressure but be careful not to bend the collector plates.
 If they are very dirty, you can spray them with any household detergent and let soak for a minute.
 Then spray off.

 Let the cells and filters air-dry.
 Try not to re-install until they are completely dry.
 Make sure the collector plates didn't bend during the cleaning process.
 Then re-insert pre-filters and cells into the unit, close cover and turn on power supply.